matomo-org/developer-documentation/docs/4.x/generated/Piwik/Auth.md

 - It returns a `string` value.
 - It throws one of the following exceptions:
-    - `Piwik\Exception` &mdash; if the token auth secret does not exist or cannot be obtained.
+    - [`Exception`](http://php.net/class.Exception) &mdash; if the token auth secret does not exist or cannot be obtained.

 <a name="setlogin" id="setlogin"></a>
 <a name="setLogin" id="setLogin"></a>